Diagnostic Radiology Residency

 First Year (R1)

 Residents begin with a comprehensive orientation to the hospital and department, learning the fundamentals of dictation and PACS navigation.
 Initial rotations include core imaging areas such as X-ray, ultrasound, body CT, and neuro CT.
 Introductory procedural rotations in fluoroscopy and interventional radiology start early in the year.
-Later in the year neuro, abdominal and musculoskeletal MRI are introduced in addition to nuclear medicine.
+Later in the first year substantial experiences in MRI within neuroradiology, abdominal and musculoskeletal are introduced to build on initial training to augment expertise in these specialties.
+Residents also complete their first rotations in nuclear medicine, reading planar, SPECT and PET/CT exams.
 First-year residents are paired with more senior residents to ease their transition into radiology.

 Second Year (R2)